-Plot: Balian of Ibelin travels to Jerusalem during the Crusades of the 12th century, and there he finds himself as the defender of the city and its people.
+Plot: Balian of Ibelin travels to Jerusalem during the Crusades of the 12th century, and there he finds himself as the defender of the city and its people – Kingdom of Heaven

 Released: May 2005

-In the genre of the epic films, a lot of the success rests on the performance of the leading actor.
-Which is where some might find Kingdom of Heaven lacking compared too Scott’s earlier work, Although Bloom has clearly grown as an actor since Troy and commands a fine screen presence, you can’t help but find parts of his performance a little subdued, resulting in his character arc not being as impactful as it could’ve been.
+In the genre of epic films, a lot of success rests on the performance of the leading actor.
+This is where some might find Kingdom of Heaven lacking compared to Scott’s earlier work, Although Bloom has clearly grown as an actor since Troy and commands a fine screen presence, you can’t help but find parts of his performance a little subdued, resulting in his character arc not being as impactful as it could’ve been.
 Green also had moments that felt slightly out of place and detached from the events going on around her.

 In fact, the movie isn’t so much about overall ideologies but the individual policies of its heroes, both Christian and Muslim alike.
 It was good to see the movie moving away from the standard good vs evil form or storytelling and treat both opposing sides as equals.

 Although not reading the high bar set by Gladiator, Scott did manage to come as close as anyone in the Kingdom of Heaven.
 Once again giving us a spectacular movie, packed with lots of action and entertainment.
 Though I would advise you to watch the much-improved directors cut for the full experience.